js0823/DeliveryNotifier/README.md

 1. Make sure chromedriver is working on your OS.
 2. Make sure you can access Chrome through your terminal.
 3. Close all Chrome browser.
 4a.
+For Windows, type "chrome --remote-debugging-port=9222".
+4b.
 For Mac OS, type "Google\ Chrome --remote-debugging-port=9222".

-4b.
-For Linux, type "google-chrome --remote-debugging-port=9222".
-4c.
-For Windows, type "chrome --remote-debugging-port=9222".
-5. Type "Python run.py" on your other terminal.
+Type "Python run.py" on your other terminal, or just run the binary if you have them.